-- Audit Committee: The Audit Committee provides oversight of the integrity and adequacy of the financial reporting process, the internal audit process, internal controls and risk management systems, as defined by applicable law and regulations, articles of association and internal regulations.
-The Audit Committee is responsible for the procedure for the selection and appointment of the External Auditors, including monitoring their qualifications, independence, performance and the suitability of the provision (if any) of non-audit services to the Bank.
-The Audit Committee also supports the Whistle-Blowing Champion to review and assess the integrity, independence, effectiveness and autonomy of the Bank's policies and procedures on whistleblowing. - Risk Committee: The Risk Committee advises the Board on the risk appetite and provides oversight of the integrity and adequacy of risk management responsibilities including processes and organisational frameworks, as defined by applicable law and regulation, articles of association and internal regulations.
+- Audit Committee: The Audit Committee provides oversight of the integrity and adequacy of the financial reporting process, the internal audit process, internal controls and accounting and risk management systems, as defined by applicable law and regulations, articles of association and internal regulations.
+The Audit Committee is responsible for contributing to the process of the selection and recommendation of the appointment of the External Auditors, including monitoring their qualifications, independence, performance and the suitability of the provision (if any) of non-audit services to the Bank. - Risk Committee: The Risk Committee advises the Board on the risk appetite and provides oversight of the integrity and adequacy of risk management responsibilities including processes and organisational frameworks, as defined by applicable law and regulation, articles of association and internal regulations.
 In particular, the committee reviews and assesses the identification, measurement and management of the various risks within the entity, as presented in the ICAAP and ILAAP.

-Remuneration and Nominations Committee: Advises and makes recommendations to the Group Compensation Committee on matters relating to remuneration for employees of CSUK including members of the CSUK Executive

-Committee ('CSUK ExCo'), senior officers in Risk and Compliance and other Code Staff, as well as on the compliance of the Group Compensation Policy with all relevant UK compensation regulations.
+Remuneration and Nominations Committee: Advises and makes recommendations to the Group Compensation Committee on matters relating to remuneration for employees of CSUK including members of the CSUK Executive Committee ('CSUK ExCo'), senior officers in Risk and Compliance and other Code Staff, as well as on the compliance of the Group Compensation Policy with all relevant UK compensation regulations.